DFoly/DFoly.github.io/_posts/blog/2018-07-16-Webscraping.markdown

 <div id="5f93ead5-9669-4747-9349-b737e17007fa" style="height: 525px; width: 100%;" class="plotly-graph-div"></div><script type="text/javascript">require(["plotly"], function(Plotly) { window.PLOTLYENV=window.PLOTLYENV || {};window.PLOTLYENV.BASE_URL="https://plot.ly";Plotly.newPlot("5f93ead5-9669-4747-9349-b737e17007fa", [{"type": "bar", "x": ["Rwanda", "Guinea", "Kiribati", "Afghanistan", "Burkina Faso", "Haiti", "Guinea-Bissau", "Sierra Leone", "Gambia, The", "South Sudan", "Togo", "Comoros", "Madagascar", "Eritrea", "Mozambique", "Malawi", "Niger", "Liberia", "Burundi", "Congo, Dem.
 Rep.", "Central African Republic"], "y": [2081, 2039, 1958, 1889, 1884, 1810, 1806, 1791, 1686, 1503, 1612, 1560, 1554, 1434, 1266, 1172, 1153, 867, 808, 785, 681]}], {"title": "Worst 20 countries ranked by GDP per Capita 2017"}, {"linkText": "Export to plot.ly", "showLink": true})});</script>

 After getting a quick overview of the top 10 and bottom 10 countries lets try and get a more broad overview looking at the world as a whole.
 A good way of doing this is by using a map.
-In plotly you can create choropleth maps which shade the different regions in based on some variable.
+In plotly you can create choropleth maps which shade the different regions based on some variable.
 In our case that is GDP per capita.
+Countries with a higher GDP per capita will have a darker shade of red.
 The most important things to note about this code is the country names passed into the locations argument and the location mode argument.
 These must match for the plot to work.
 You can also use country codes and even longitude and latitude to achieve the same plot but I think this is probably the easiest way.
 Notice that plotly allows you to zoom in to particular regions for a closer look which is a really nice feature.

+We can see that in the richest countries tend to be centered in North America and Europe while the poorest countries are in Africa denoted by the lighter colour.

 ```python